pdf-raku/PDF-raku/README.md

 Note that it's quite commont to leave the user-password blank.
 This indicates that the document is readable by anyone, but has restrictions on update, printing or copying of the PDF.

-## Data Access Objects

-`PDF::DAO` is roughly equivalent to an <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> in that it provides the ability to define and map Perl 6 classes to PDF structures whilst hiding details of serialization and internal representations.

-It's subclasses and used by `PDF::Struct` to build the extensive library of document specific classes.

 ## Data-types and Coercion